 The Canal Path/Heritage Trail has been very busy these last few weeks.
-We have a NEW interactive map to help you find nearby hiking and walking trails (some are paved, some are not) located all over the City that you may want to explore for some exercise.
+We have an interactive map to help you find nearby hiking and walking trails (some are paved, some are not) located all over the City that you may want to explore for some exercise.

 Did you know that the City of Fredericksburg has more than 100 miles of sidewalks?
 If you can’t make it to a park or trail, there’s still plenty of walkways to get you outside so you can stay active!